glistermelon/GD-SaveFileFixer/FAQ.md

 ## it doznt workkkkk helllppp meeeee

 I'm sorry, but I can't help if you just send me this.
-At least send me a screenshot or a text transcription of what's on the screen, if a terminal (a black window) is opened, please report what's wrotten on it.
+At least send me a screenshot or a text transcription of what's on the screen, if a terminal (a black window) is opened, please report what's written on it.

 ## Android tutorial is way too long